nicotine-plus/nicotine-plus/doc/DEVELOPING.md

  * Prefer pure-Python dependencies, as these can be used on any system and architecture.

  * Try to find small, maintainable dependencies that can be bundled with the Nicotine+ source code, and give proper attribution.
 External dependencies can behave surprisingly different on some systems, and be quite outdated on some older systems.
 Use common sense though; don't bundle security-critical dependencies, rapidly changing APIs etc.

+# Profiling

+Profiling code changes from time to time is important, to ensure that Nicotine+ performs well and doesn't use unnecessary resources.
+Our goal is to develop a lightweight client than runs well on older hardware and servers, and these can be quite constrained at times.

+Addressing performance in Python can be a challenge at times, and there are no straightforward ways of solving all performance issues.
+These points generally help:

+ * Use better data structures and algorithms for the intended purpose.

+ * Use functions in the Python Standard Library when possible, instead of reimplementing algorithms yourself.

+ * Look for alterative ways of accomplishing a task, search engines help a lot here.
+Certain modules in the standard library are written in C, and tend to perform better than pure-Python counterparts.

+[py-spy](https://github.com/benfred/py-spy) is an excellent tool for profiling Python applications in real time, and will save you a lot of time.

 # Continuous Integration Testing